Where Casual Dining Currently Stands

 On a positive note, compared to pre-COVID-19 trends, dining out trends are positive.
 According to Near, a data intelligence company, diners are getting food from restaurants 9.1 times per month.
 Before COVID-19, diners reportedly would get takeout 2.5 times per month compared to three times currently, and delivery 1.6 times monthly compared to 1.8 times present day.
-The study revealed that 72 percent of customers enjoy the traditional waiter experience.
+The study revealed that 72% of customers enjoy the traditional waiter experience.

 Lender & Financing

 Despite the recovered performance, a cycle of deteriorating liquidity and solvency, and the inability to secure additional financing, will lead the sector to face challenges in the coming years.
 The largest U.S. lenders have significantly reduced their exposure to restaurant lending deals.
 Restaurant loans are now seen as riskier than they were pre-pandemic, being a hard-hit industry by the coronavirus due to restrictions.
 The top 15 restaurant lenders are led by Fifth Third Bancorp, with $1.8 billion in loans, up from $1.6 billion in 2020.
-The runner-up lender is Pinnacle Financial Partners Inc., with $595 million in restaurant loans, a 12.3 percent increase compared to Q4 2020.
+The runner-up lender is Pinnacle Financial Partners Inc., with $595 million in restaurant loans, a 12.3% increase compared to Q4 2020.

 Casual Dining Outlook

 As restaurants continue to embrace new technology and prioritize the customer experience, the casual dining segment will see sizeable demand in the market.
-Overall, the restaurant industry has seen a recovery in 2022 as it emerges with creative innovations from the pandemic pivots.
+Overall, the restaurant industry has seen a recovery as it emerges with creative innovations from the pandemic pivots.
 Thus far, the biggest trend is consolidation efforts as operators realize that smaller footprints help reduce costs, including rent and payroll.
 Moreover, virtual kitchens are a growing concept in the industry as well, further reducing costs and allowing brands to reach a new demographic in new ways.